AbdurRKhalid/Design-Patterns/Behavioral/Observer/Readme.md

 # Introduction
-The Interpreter Design Pattern is of class _Behavioral_ and having subclass of _Object Behavioral_.
+The Observer Design Pattern is of class _Behavioral_ and having subclass of _Object Behavioral_.
+It provides an effective functionality for one to many relationship between object to automatically upadte if one object changes.